wp-plugins/wptouch/readme.txt

 * Changed Saved Settings/Reset Settings overlay
 * Tweaked and fixed a couple issues with icon uploads
 * Replaced references to depreciated PHP functions
-* Added new notice for 2.0
+* Added new notice for 2.0 in admin
 * Added line in core-functions.php for full support of qTranslate
 * Fixed issue with wp-skyscraper plugin
 * Added cache manifest file for speedier browsing on supported servers and devices